winston-yallow/winston-yallow.github.io/README.md

 # Small Blog

-This is my (realy small) blog.
+This is my small blog.
 It is located at [winston-yallow.github.io](https://winston-yallow.github.io/).